jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel.md

 ---
 **RR:** Great to chat Kiko – we’re looking forward to your performance this weekend.
 What kind of set can we expect from you?

-**Kiko:** I am going to play a lot of my own production 🙂 i’m also going to try out some new tracks of mine
+**Kiko:** Hi!
+I am going to play a lot of my own production and try out some new tracks of mine.

 **RR: **You've played in Australia a few times - how were those experiences?

 **Kiko:** It's been about 5 or 6 times that I’ve played in Australia.
-I also played at the Babylon Festival last year.
+I played at the Babylon Festival last year.
 I was with my old friend The Hacker!
 I love playing in Australia, people are very receptive to the music I play.
 My true first time in Australia was in Sydney and Melbourne in 2002 or 2003.

 **RR:** Now you ran a record store called Ozone in the 90s.
 What was the dance scene like back then in Grenoble?